 1. Ensure provincial funding for public schools and education adheres to the principles outlined in the Rozanski Report.
-Given the Ministry of Education is the sole funder of our publicly funded schools and education system, the Ministry holds responsibility for ensuring the funding formula provides what is needed for success.
+Given the Ministry of Education is the sole funder of our publicly funded schools and education system, the Ministry holds responsibility for ensuring a funding formula is in place that provides what is needed for success.
 Therefore, we continue to urge your government to adopt the following principles that, according to the 2002 Rozanski Report, (commissioned by PC Education Minister, Elizabeth Wittmer) must guide all funding for publicly funded schools and education in Ontario: